lgbt-foundation/whitepaper/whitepaper.md

 ### Voting Mechanism

-The advisory board of the Foundation will regularly submit existing projects and entities that deserve LGBT Impact support by introducing them on the Foundation website.
-Each token holder will then be able to cast votes equal to the number of tokens they hold for the projects they most strongly support being funded.

-The Foundation will work on a voting mechanism to allow token holders to make their voice heard on which project should be supported.
-The details of this Voting Mechanism will be announced in due time
+The advisory board of the Foundation will regularly submit grant proposals that deserve LGBT Impact support by introducing them on the Foundation website.
+Each token holder will be able to cast votes equal to the number of tokens they hold for the allocation they most strongly support for funding.
+The details of this Voting Mechanism will be announced in due time.

-LGBT Impact funds will then be distributed according to the voting results and adjusted when necessary.
-For example, if a project receives more tokens in the form of votes than is required to fund it, the excess would be redistributed among the other projects being voted on.
-In this way, the Foundation can ensure that all projects will receive at least some funding while giving priority to the projects the LGBT Token community cares about most passionately.

-## Appendix - Sample Use Case 1

-## Appendix - Sample Use Case 2

-## Appendix - Sample Use Case 3